LorenzoSdV/CourseSchedulingTool/finalproject/INSTALL.md

 You can now open the html file in a web browser to see a nice visualization of the schedule!

-You can also close a current scedule to return to the initial prompt:
+You can also close a current schedule to return to the initial prompt:
 _Note: If you haven't saved your schedule it will prompt you to do so!_
 ```
 close
 ```

-A similar "save? prompt" wil appear when you try to quit now!
+A similar "save? prompt" will appear when you try to quit now!